mediafinger/rabbitmq_info/README.markdown

 ### Other exchanges

 RabbitMQ provides other types of exchanges through plugins to enable special use cases.
+For example the _consistent-hashing_® exchange to load-balance the number of messages sent to queues in a cluster.

 ### Handling failure